kaichen & slight suchen

 "Do you need the heater turned on?"
 The man fiddles with the controls, but Jongdae shakes his head.
 He settles back into the padded swivel chair and pulls his woolen jacket snugly around him.

-"I prefer a bit of a chill."
-He flips open the folder and spreads the documents across the table.
+"I'd prefer to be cold than sweating."
+The policeman nods and disappears as Jongdae flips open the folder.
+He spreads the documents across the table.
 Each photo is a masterpiece of the grotesque: blood smeared train tracks and pale limbs gripping the gravel.
 The corpses are immortalized trying to crawl away from death.

 Little good it did them.